West Sonoma County Enhanced Infrastructure Financing District

 - Transit priority facilities

-- Water and wastewater facilities
+- Sewer, reclamation, and water facilities

 - Solid waste facilities

-- Flood control and stormwater improvements
+- Flood control facilities, retention bases, and drainage channels

 Proposed West Sonoma County EIFD Boundaries map